Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: The space-time levelset geometry description

-Dealing with piecewise higher order polynomial level set functions is difficult in the context of robust numerical integration, cf. \cref{ssec:lit}.
+Dealing with piecewise higher-order polynomial levelset functions is difficult in the context of robust numerical integration, cf. \cref{ssec:lit}.
 This is why we introduce a reference geometry based on a linear approximation of $\phix$ in space in the spirit of the spatial isoparametric FEM, cf. \cref{ssec:spatial}.
 For the function $\phih \in \Vh{q_s,q_t}$, we define the spatial piecewise linear nodal interpolation:

 where $I_h^1: C^0(\Omega) \to W_h^1$ denotes the spatial nodal interpolation operator.
 This implies \begin{corollary} It holds for $m=0,1$